About Prevent Child Abuse Arizona

 More than 85,000 babies are born in Arizona each year, over half of whom are at risk for poor developmental outcomes including abuse and neglect.

-Since 1989, Prevent Child Abuse Arizona has been a leader in bringing research-based prevention services to communities throughout the state.
+Prevent Child Abuse Arizona is a leader in bringing research-based prevention services to communities throughout the state.
 Each year, our prevention services reach more than 60,000 young children and their families with parent education, home visits and child welfare system improvements.
 Thousands of community professionals will attend one of our many best-practice trainings.

 It all started in 1989 with a banker’s box and a borrowed Kaypro computer in founder Rebecca Ruffner’s garage.

 “I remember thinking, ‘All kids ought to be able to grow up in homes where they feel safe and loved,’” she said.
 And so it began.

 “I attended a conference at St. John’s Child Trauma Center in Los Angeles.
 Michael Durfee, MD, was head of the L.A.
 County child welfare system, and was an early advocate for prevention of child abuse and neglect.
 Prevention was a new concept; previously, child welfare professionals only focused on intervention after damage had already been done.”

 That day in 1989, in trying to explain how new the field of prevention was, Dr. Durfee said, “Everything we know about preventing child abuse came off the Xerox 20 minutes ago.”

 “We were navigating uncharted territory.
 And we’ve encountered many obstacles along the way,” Ruffner said.